 Efficient Use of Water

 The Mitsui Chemicals Group monitors the volumes of water withdrawal, discharge, consumption, and recycling in an effort to use water efficiently.
-The Group proactively engages in water recycling particularly at production facilities that use large amounts of water.
+The Group proactively engages in water recycling such as circulating cooling water systems, particularly at production facilities that use large amounts of water.

 Discharge Water Volume